BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 New with this iPhone, video is recorded with stereo microphones! :tada:

-New last year with the iPhone 8 and X (but new to me), video can be recorded at at 60 fps when using the HEVC codec.
+New last year with the iPhone 8 and X (but new to me), video can be recorded at 60 fps when using the HEVC codec.
 Good thing I got the 256 GB iPhone, because video at that quality uses a ton of disk space.

 <figure class="video-container">